Zhongping-Zhang/ENGINE/README.md

 ## Datasets:
 We performed our experiments on three datasets, GoodNews, VisualNews, and WikiText.
 We provided the versions we employed for model training and evaluation through the following links.
-Compared to the original version, we removed broken links or non-English articles.
+Compared to the original version, we removed broken links and non-English articles.

 | Datasets           | Google Drive Link                                                                                     |
 |--------------------|-------------------------------------------------------------------------------------------------------|